Student Support and Wellbeing

 As a Durham student you'll find a wide support network available to you while studying at the University.

 The University is committed to providing a safe environment in which our students can live and study and our student safety page provides you with information on things you can do to help keep yourself and your fellow students safe.
 If you have any specific concerns, please raise them via your college student support office.

 The University has a Diversity and Equality mission to embrace diversity by promoting and maintaining an inclusive and supportive work and study environment that enables all members of our University community to achieve their full potential.

-Our University Nursery in Durham caters for children from two months to school age.
-It is open from 8am to 6pm Monday to Friday throughout the year, and as a student of the University you will be eligible for preferential rates.
+Our University Nursery in Durham caters for children from 6 weeks to school age.
+It is open from 8am to 6pm Monday to Friday throughout the year.

 Healthcare and GP Services